- Murder and Homicide

 Prior to joining 7 Harrington Street Chambers, Mr Walmsley was a partner in a Legal 500 firm with a "formidable reputation" in criminal law and was instructed as a solicitor-advocate in their most serious cases.
 Previously, Mr Walmsley practised as a duty solicitor in an award-winning London human rights firm and advised on a range of legal issues.
 As a result of his time in private practice, Mr Walmsley has a thorough understanding of the pressures and difficulties that impact upon instructing solicitors.

-Operation Chiffon (2018): Led junior for the prosecution in one of the largest international drug importation networks that Greater Manchester Police, along with the UK Borders Agency, the National Crime Agency and Belgian authorities, has ever investigated.
-Over £66m worth of drugs was seized at a port in Hull in 2017 (58kg of cocaine and 84kg of heroin).
-This was a sophisticated, multi-handed, continental trafficking network which saw vast amounts of class A drugs concealed in agricultural equipment and trailers delivered from Belgium to the UK via Holland.
+Operation Chiffon (2018): Led junior for the prosecution in one of the largest international drug importation networks investigated by Greater Manchester Police, together with the National Crime Agency and Belgian authorities.
+Over £66m worth of drugs seized after being concealed in agricultural equipment and trailers delivered from Belgium to the UK via Holland.

 Royal College of Nursing (2016): Completed a secondment to the Royal College of Nursing Legal Department, which provided invaluable experience of professional regulation from a unique perspective.
 Instructed to appear in the full range of proceedings, including, Investigating Committee hearings, Conduct and Competence Committees, and a Coroner's Inquest.